chem-plot/batplot/USER_MANUAL.md

 batplot allfiles --norm --interactive
 # Plot all files with normalized intensities

+batplot allxyfiles
+# Only plot .xy files (natural ordering: file2 before file10)

+batplot "/path/to/data" allnorfiles --interactive
+# Plot only .nor files from a folder with the interactive menu

 batplot --all
 # Batch mode: save all supported files in the current folder as SVG images